 At the same time, starting from next year, I will be organizing a new championship in Japan.
 The name has not been officially decided upon yet, but it will be something like Cosplay Japan Cup, and for this, we will not give rankings, but instead rate/grade the performances.
 It is something similar to the band competitions we have in Japan, the judges award every team with Bronze, Silver, Gold, Platinum grade.
 And that’s what I am aiming towards.
 For example, contestants are given three minutes to perform on stage.
 For example, we have a bronze grade team, we will have people who really know the series and stage performance well to give comments on what was good, what can be improved.
 So if they can improve and score a silver the next year, the happiness they will feel?
 That is what I want them to experience over a long time.
 So for this to happen, I will start such a contest in Japan from next year on.

 When I first saw the competition idea in America about 12-13 years ago, while I thought it was interesting, I felt like I don’t want to rank cosplayers and their hobbies.
-But due to the need of a global standard, that is why Cosplay Summit is set up.
-It’s in it’s 10th year now?
-The next step is, while trying not to destroy this Summit, we try to shift the style of the Summit to another form.
+But due to the need of a global standard, the Cosplay Summit is set up.
+It’s in it’s 10th year now.
+The next step is, while trying not to destroy this Summit, we want to try and shift the style of the Summit to another form.
 So please, give us your support in this area.

 Q: He has been talking a lot about Cosplay skit and performance.
 Does he agree that Cosplay should go beyond just static photographs?